 To learn more about the organization, we chatted with Steve Freeman, Vendor Resource Manager at Room & Board and President of the SFC Board of Directors.

 What is the Sustainable Furnishings Council?

-Made up of manufacturers, retailers and designers, the SFC is dedicated to raising awareness and expanding the adoption of environmentally sustainable practices across the home furnishings industry.
+The SFC is manufacturers, retailers and designers.
+It dedicates raising awareness and expanding the adoption of environmentally sustainable practices across the home furnishings industry.

 How did Room & Board get involved?

-As a company, we’ve always had sustainability and the environment as a focus and concern, but the idea of the council came to fruition after working closely with Jeronimo Cooklin, who used to own South Cone Furniture.
+As a company, we’ve always had sustainability and the environment as a focus and concern.
+The idea of the council came to fruition after working closely with Jeronimo Cooklin.
 Jeronimo had a passion for raising environmental awareness and getting the furnishings industry as a whole to pay attention.
-After attending a conference Cooklin hosted, we helped put together the framework for the SFC and eventually got it off the ground.
-The official announcement to the industry was done in October 2006 in High Point, North Carolina in the same room we celebrated our 10th anniversary.
+After attending a conference, we helped put together the framework for the SFC and eventually got it off the ground.
+The official announcement to the industry was in October 2006 in High Point, North Carolina.
+We did it in the same room we celebrated our 10th anniversary.

 What do see for the future of SFC?

-Thanks to the leadership of SFC’s Executive Director Susan Inglis and the Board of Directors, the SFC has made a significant impact within the home furnishings industry by promoting and encouraging sustainable practices, as well as healthier products for our homes and our planet.
-We are well positioned for a future that includes more strategic partnerships, healthy home initiatives, environmentally focused legislation and consumer education.
+Thanks to the leadership of SFC’s Executive Director Susan Inglis and the Board of Directors, the SFC has made a significant impact within the home furnishings industry.
+Promoting and encouraging sustainable practices, as well as healthier products for our homes and our planet.
+We have well positioned ourselves for a future that includes more strategic partnerships, healthy home initiatives, environmentally focused legislation and consumer education.
 Room & Board looks forward to supporting this organization well into the future.

 Photos by Sustainable Furnishings Council